Al Stewart + Roger Taylor

 Written by Gary Numan

-Appears on: Dance
+Dance

 Not a very bad track at all.
-Moral, not surprisingly, also has a very similar sound to "Cars".
+Moral, not surprisingly, also has a very similar sound to Cars.
 Moral has a heavy beat, lots of synths, and a very slow tempo that builds up speed at the end.
 Gary's vocals work very well for the track.
 Roger plays Tom Toms.

 Hale And Pace + Roger Taylor